Sydney Theatre - The Genesian Theatre

 The History of the Genesian Theatre

-Our Theatre came into being from a meeting of members of the Catholic Youth Organisation intent upon forming a full scale dramatic group.
+The Genesian Theatre Company came into being from a meeting of members of the Catholic Youth Organisation intent upon forming a full scale dramatic group.
 This meeting was held on 15th August, 1944.
+Named for St Genesius, Patron Saint of Actors, The Genesian Theatre Company has developed into a strong theatre company over the years.

 Previous Productions